 -

-How do I track the status of a Purchase Order?
+How do I track the status of a PO?

 You can track a PO by using the PO number to check with the supplier.
 Many businesses use purchase order management systems or ERP software to monitor approvals, shipment status, and invoicing updates.